 C. IASC SECRETARIAT

-- Any agreement to host the IASC Secretariat must specify a minimum duration for the agreement, which can be renewed subject to an evaluation and approval by the Council.
+2. Any agreement to host the IASC Secretariat must specify a minimum duration for the agreement, which can be renewed subject to evaluation and approval by the Council.

 B. NOMINATING COMMITTEE

-- The Nominating Committee shall prepare a slate of candidates with at least one nominee and no more than three nominees for President-elect, and at least three nominees for each upcoming Councilor vacancy.
+2. The Nominating Committee shall prepare a slate of candidates with at least one nominee and no more than two nominees for President-elect, and at least two nominees for each upcoming Councilor vacancy.
 The Committee shall strive to promote balanced representation in regard to age, gender, citizenship, professional background (academics and practitioners), locations of residence, and geographical and disciplinary areas of specialization, but shall not be bound by any particular formula.
 The Nominating Committee may not nominate any of its members.

-- The Nominating Committee shall ascertain that each candidate is a member of the Association in good standing, and that the candidate has given the Committee formal consent to be nominated.
+3. The Nominating Committee shall ascertain that each candidate is a member of the Association in good standing and that the candidate has given the Committee formal consent to be nominated.